mcmaceac/vault-config-server-demo/readme.md

 Upon starting the vault server , you will see a line with the root_token value.

 Place it in your bootstrap.properties (in resource folder):

+TO add a secret value to the Vault:

+./vault kv put secret/helloworld secret=sdfs